farhan5248/sheep-dog-tools/mbt-maven-plugin/README.md

 * The nightly job won't be triggered

-## Web-App and Web-Service examples
+## Application and Service examples

 ### Vertex